ginaglezi2000/DataScience-TidyTuesday-2019_06_04/README.md

-## Ramen data set obtained from #TidyTuesday
+## #TidyTuesday: Ramen dat set
-A report from the ramen data is available at ramen.pdf.
-However, below are some of the main takeaways.
+A report from ramen dataset is available at ramen.pdf.
+Below are some of the main takeaways.

 ### Data
 3180 ramen ratings from The Ramen Rater.CSV version available at: https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2019/2019-06-04/ramen_ratings.csv